British Academy Book Prize Eligibility Criteria

-a) The Prize rewards books that best contribute to improving cultural understanding among public audiences.
+a) The Prize rewards books that best contribute to improving global cultural understanding among public audiences.
 The judges are seeking books that demonstrate rigorous original and high-quality research, and that are accessible and engaging to read.

-b) Nominated persons can be of any nationality, based anywhere in the world and working in any language provided that the nominated work has been published in the UK and Ireland, in English for the first time between the 1 April 2020 and 31 March 2021.
+b) Authors can be of any nationality, based anywhere in the world and working in any language provided that the nominated work has been published in the UK and Ireland, in English for the first time between the 1 April 2021 and 31 March 2022.

-c) E-books may be submitted, on the condition that three bound copies are submitted for the jury’s consideration by the submission (31 March 2021), and that if the book is shortlisted it will be made publicly available in print by the time of the shortlist announcement (7 September 2021).
+e) E-books may be submitted, on the condition that a bound copy is submitted for the jury’s consideration by the submission date (31 March 2022), and that if the book is shortlisted it will be made publicly available in print by the time of the shortlist announcement (6 September 2022).

-e) Previously winning the Nayef Al-Rodhan Prize does not affect an author’s eligibility to enter, provided the entry is for a different non-fiction book.
+f) Previously winning the British Academy Book Prize does not affect an author’s eligibility to enter, provided the entry is for a different non-fiction book.

 k) Publishers may be called upon to submit up to 12 additional copies of a nominated book.